2016 Unity Campaign - Become a Sponsor!

 Interested in learning more about becoming a Literacy Council volunteer Tutor?

-Please consider helping LCFC meet the continuing need for literacy training in Frederick County by becoming part of this pilot program.
-You'll be joining an elite group of dedicated volunteer tutors, like the graduates of our September, 2014 training, pictured above.
-Click here to access the Volunteer Registration form.
+You can help LCFC meet the continuing need for literacy training in our area by becoming a Certified LCFC Tutor.
+You'll be joining an elite group of dedicated volunteer tutors, like the partipants in our September, 2015 Workshop, pictured here.
 Thank you!

 Support LCFC when you shop

-LCFC and Amazon - LCFC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earnfees by advertising and linking to Amazon.com.
-Whenever you connect to Amazon.com through the Search Box at the lower left on any of our pages, LCFC will receive a percentage of the sale.
-Any item placed in your shopping cart through this link and purchased during a 24-hour window will earn us money!
+LCFC and Amazon - LCFC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program that provides a means for organizations to earn fees by advertising and linking to Amazon.com.
+Whenever you connect to Amazon.com using this link, or by clicking on the Amazon logo to the left, LCFC will receive a percentage of the sale.
+Any item placed in your shopping cart through this link and purchased during a 24-hour window will earn money for LCFC!
+Thank you!